cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 ### location.id

-Using the parameter `location.id` parameter, you can find events that take place on a certain location.
+Using the field `location.id` field, you can find events that take place on a certain location.

 **Applicable on endpoints**